 - If using buses in the cities payment is often done using a machine that doesn’t give change so make sure you have change

-I hope this list of best hikes Israel has given you some inspiration.
-If you have any questions please ask in the comments box below.
+I hope this 2 weeks Isarel itinerary guide helpful.
+If you have any questions, please ask in the comments box below.